A savvy cat named Quinn is wont to walk -

 Still full of anger’s strong and latent heat.

-Did follow right behind their leader fowl.
+They follow right behind their lady chief.

 These daily deals maintained through passing time -